Dick Weber: Personal life

-Media presence and tributes
+Media presence and legacy

-Weber also produced his own training video called Let's Bowl With Dick Weber.
-Its blurb reads: "Voted 'one of the best bowlers that ever lived,' Weber has held the PBA presidency and 26 PBA titles in a career that spans four decades.
-Weber covers all the basics: bowling accessories, proper ball weight and fit, stance, follow through, delivery and release.
-He even gives tips for aiming and addresses some of the common faults of new bowlers.
-This unique, in-depth video brings the elements of high-precision sport into your living room so you can practice these tips at the alley and begin building your bowling skills."

 The Weber Cup, named after Dick, is a Ryder Cup-style event that pits European and American ten-pin bowlers against one another.
 It is held annually in England.
 From 2008 to 2010, the PBA had a tour stop named the Dick Weber Open.
 In 2011, the PBA named its all-new playoff series the Dick Weber PBA Playoffs.

 On April 17, 2006, the inaugural Dick Weber Tribute was held in St. Louis.
 Organized by Bill McCorkle, the event attracted many of bowling's top luminaries.
 The event was attended by over 20 members of the Weber family, representing four generations, as well as over 50 professional bowlers, including champions and members of the Hall of Fame.
 The highlight of the evening came when Pete Weber delivered a moving tribute.
 Many in the audience had never seen this side of him before.

 A documentary on the life and fame of Dick Weber was released on March 23, 2007, by Live Technologies, Inc. and Bill McCorkle.
 It consists of interviews with many current and former professional bowlers, family, and sportscasters as well as footage covering Weber's 60-year history as a professional athlete.

 Weber's legacy also lives on through the Bowling Proprietors Association of America (BPAA), which began giving out an annual BPAA Dick Weber Bowling Ambassador award in 2006 (won that year by Dick Ritger).
-The most recent award winner was Kyle Troup in 2022.
+The most recent award winner was Verity Crawley in 2024.